Neuropsychological Assessments

 Who This Work Is For

-Neuro Assessment Center works with adolescents and adults facing complicated or high impact questions about cognition, personality, emotional functioning, and daily performance.
+Neuro Assessment Center works with adolescents and adults facing complicated or high-impact questions about cognition, personality, emotional functioning, and daily performance.
 Some clients seek evaluation because they have never received a satisfying explanation for longstanding struggles.
-Others come after years of treatment that did not fully help, when there is concern that an important part of the picture has been missed.
+Others come after years of treatment that did not fully help, when there is concern that an important part of the clinical picture has been missed.

 Conditions Commonly Assessed

 Each assessment includes a detailed clinical interview, customized testing battery, interpretation of findings, feedback session, and a structured written report.
-In-person attendance is required for the intake and testing phases — this ensures the most accurate and complete picture of each individual.
+In-person attendance is required for the intake and testing phases.
+The most accurate picture often emerges through direct clinical interaction, behavioral observation, and performance-based testing rather than self-report alone.

 Differential Diagnosis and Diagnostic Clarification

-Many clients come in with overlapping symptoms, prior labels that never fully explained the picture, or treatment histories that created more confusion than clarity.
-These evaluations help distinguish conditions that may look similar on the surface but require very different treatment approaches, such as trauma versus autism, ADHD versus anxiety, mood disorder versus substance-related disruption, or personality dynamics versus neurocognitive decline.
+Many clients present with overlapping symptoms, prior labels that never fully explained the picture, or treatment histories that created more confusion than clarity.
+These evaluations help distinguish conditions that may look similar on the surface but require very different treatment approaches — such as trauma versus autism, ADHD versus anxiety, mood disorder versus substance-related disruption, or personality dynamics versus neurocognitive decline.

 Treatment-Facing Reports